 6. Frango no churrasco

-Portugal’s favourite fast food must be frango no churrasco (‘chicken on the barbeque’) or as it’s sometimes called frango no brasa (‘chicken on hot coals’).
-You can buy it as take-away from tiny ‘shops’ on the sides of the road all over Portugal.
-Whole small chickens are spatchcocked (butterflied open) and marinated in a combination of ingredients that include olive oil, lemon, garlic, white wine and spicy paprika – exact recipes are closely guarded secrets – before being put on a rotating spit over a coal pit.
-While the chicken is roasting, it’s continually basted with the marinade and the famous Portuguese piri piri chilli sauce, which keeps the chicken juicy.
-The chilli in piri piri was brought to Portugal from Africa.
-Eat the smoky, spicy, sweet chicken with chips/fries, salad, bread, rice – and a Portuguese Sagres or Superbock beer.
+Whole small chickens are spatchcocked and usually marinated in olive oil, lemon, garlic, white wine, and spicy paprika; the exact marinade recipes are valuable secrets.
+After marinating, the chickens then go on a rotating spit over a coal pit.
+While the chicken roasts, it’s continually basted with the marinade and the famous Portuguese piri piri chili sauce; this keeps the chicken juicy.
+Eat the smoky, spicy, sweet chicken with fries, salad, bread, rice, and an ice-cold bottle of Portuguese beer.

 Make your own